Skip to content

 acme network, network-bind General network access, Listen for incoming connections

-Looking at your process list you may notice that several of the processes run as root, that can look scary, note that this is as root inside the sandbox with limited capabilities.
-The process is fully contained by the snapd sanbox.
+When inspecting your process list, you might notice several processes running as root.
+This can appear concerning, but note that this is root inside the sandbox, with limited capabilities.
+The processes are fully contained by the snapd sandbox.

-If you are curious you can jump in and inspect the sandbox by executing
+If you are curious, you can inspect the sandbox environment by executing:

 sudo snap run --shell immich-distribution.{PROCESS}